 - Bring the flag in during stormy weather and/or excessive winds.
 Strong winds increase a flag’s natural whipping action which will increase the rate of wear.
 In stormy weather, the flag will be full of water which increases the stress on the fabric in violent wind gusts.
 This is particularly the case with large flags flown on high flagpoles.

 - If your flag is caught in a storm, it is advisable to check it for wear and return it to Flags of All Nations for maintenance repair.
 If there is damage to the flag, what could be a simple and low cost job to fix is almost certain to lead to accelerated wear if not attended to.

 - Launder or dry clean it when soiled.
 Flags made by Flags of All Nations are safe to dry clean.
 Suggested method to launder is to immerse the flag in a bucket of hot rich laundry powder solution and let it stand for about three days.
 Then put it through a normal machine cycle.
 The original colours will not be fully restored because of the UV effect, but they will still look brighter and cleaner than before cleaning.

-Most flags are flown 24/7 by their owners, and those made by Flags of All Nations will stand up very well if the above hints are not followed.
-There are no rules for flag care, and most flag owners simply buy theirs, run it up the flagpole and leave it.
-There’s nothing wrong about that, but it could mean you will be seeing us sooner for a replacement!
-Besides, if it is an Australian flag , may we respectfully suggest that it deserves respect and should be looked after!
+Most flags are flown 24/7 by their owners, and those made by Flags of All Nations will stand up very well if the above hints are not followed, with the only downside being it could mean you will be seeing us sooner for a replacement!
+If you have any further questions on flag-care, please feel free to contact us at any time.